thesaigoneer/atomic-saigon/README.md

 All tooling added by the Ublue project remains pristine.
 Suffice to say I don't run the DX (developers) or Nvidia images here; it is the 'standard' version of their and Fedora's Kinoite image that I'm adjusting here.

-This means software like distrobox, fzf, konsole, dolphin, Spectacle, firewalld, vim and htop have already been included in the base image.
+This means software like distrobox, fzf, konsole, dolphin, spectacle, firewalld, vim and htop has already been included in the base image.

-KDE has done an extensive job to make most other applications available through a flatpak as well, like Gnome did.
+KDE has done an extensive job to make most other applications available through a flatpak as well.
 So, no need to include Gwenview, Okular or Elisa etc. etc. in the image.

 I've only included Krusader and KDE Print manager (I use those and they have not (yet) been flatpak'ed), plus some cli tools that i use.
 Can't live without my Midnight Commander!